anurag-kqi/MI-7-systems/know_base/process/process.md

 Q17.
 What part of code after fork is executed only by parent process and why?

 Q18.
 What part of code after fork is executed by both the processes?
+- entire code is executed after fork by both the processes

 Q19: What is typical life cycle for a process?
 - Parent process creates a new child process using fork, at this point the child process and parent process shares the same address space